netblue30/firejail/CONTRIBUTING.md

   let us know if it runs correctly or not.
 - You may also try disabling various options provided in `/etc/firejail/<ProgramName.profile>` until you find out which one causes problems.
 It will significantly help to find solution for your issue.

-Please note: if you are running Debian, Ubuntu, Linux Mint, or another related distribution and you installed firejail from your distro's repositories, please ensure that **both** of the following were installed:
+Please note: If you are running Debian, Ubuntu, Linux Mint, or another related distribution and you installed firejail from your distro's repositories, please ensure that **all** of the following packages were installed:

-`firejail` and `firejail-profiles`.
+- firejail
+- firejail-profiles

 A common source of issues is that firejail-profiles was not installed when installing firejail.

 ## Security vulnerabilities